ellysh/video-game-bots/ClickerBots/protection.md

 This is an algorithm of the `_ProcessGetLocation` function:

-1. Call a [`OpenProcess`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms684320%28v=vs.85%29.aspx) WinApi function to receive a handle of the process.
+1. Call a [`OpenProcess`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms684320%28v=vs.85%29.aspx) WinAPI function to receive a handle of the process.
 2. Call a [`EnumProcessModules`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms682631%28v=vs.85%29.aspx) WinApi function to get list of [**modules**](https://msdn.microsoft.com/en-us/library/windows/desktop/ms684232%28v=vs.85%29.aspx) of the process that is passed to the function by a handle.
 3. Call a [`GetModuleFileNameEx`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms683198%28v=vs.85%29.aspx) WinApi function to get full path of the executable file.
 First module in the list returned by `EnumProcessModules`  function matches to the executable file and all others modules match to DLLs.

-You can launch `Md5ScanProtection.au3` script and check that both `SimpleBot.ahk` script and `SimpleBot.exe` executable are detected successfuly.
+You can launch `Md5ScanProtection.au3` script and check that both `SimpleBot.ahk` script and `SimpleBot.exe` executable are detected successfully.
 If the `SimpleBot.ahk` is not detected it means that your AutoHotKey application version differs.
 You should check correct MD5 sum of the application in a `debug.log` file and change the `kCheckMd5` array accordingly.

 There are several ways to improve the bot that allow it to avoid the `Md5ScanProtection.au3` protection system.
 All of them focused on the changing of the executable files content.
 This is a list of these ways: